Neural Embedding Compression For Efficient Multi-Task Earth Observation Modelling: RELATED WORK

 \section{RELATED WORK}

-Learned neural compression was pioneered by Balle~\emph{et al.}~\cite{balle2016end} with their seminal work on integrating information theoretical concepts into Deep Neural Network training for data compression.
+Learned neural compression, popularized by Ball\'{e}~\emph{et al.}~\cite{balle2016end}, aims to integrate information theoretical concepts into neural network training for data compression.
 A variety of works followed proposing more powerful entropy models~\cite{balle2018variational, joint_balle} and extending its applications to video compression~\cite{lu2018dvc,scale_space, vct} and even neural network compression~\cite{oktay_scalable_2020}.
-Recently, some works have leveraged masked auto-encoding (MAE) as a lossy compression method, dropping data at the image patch~\cite{mask_more} or embedding level~\cite{effective_mask_sampling}.

-CORSA~\cite{corsa} trains a VQVAE~\cite{vqvae} for the purposes of compression for satellite imagery.
-In their work, they briefly explore training an MLP directly on the VQVAE embeddings for a simple binary classification task, but their method does not show conclusive results.
-To the best of our knowledge, ours is the first work that demonstrates the effectiveness of the direct use of compressed embeddings in downstream tasks by combining FMs with neural compression.
-We target EO applications as input data is often sourced through queries on large repositories, whereas other application areas may rely on user input.
-This characteristic makes it a good fit for \textit{NEC}.
+Singh~\emph{et al.}~\cite{singh2020end} explore learned compression for embeddings, but produce task-specific encoders.
+Dubois~\emph{et al.}~\cite{dubois2021lossy} lay out the theoretical foundation for learned compression of predictive features and adapt CLIP~\cite{CLIP} to produce compressed embeddings for generic classification tasks.
+We expand this scope to explore compressed embeddings for pixel-wise prediction as well as classification.
+We target EO applications as input data is often sourced from queries on large remote repositories, rather than from local user input, making it a good fit for \textit{NEC}.